Christian metal: Evangelistic subculture

 While not uncommon in predominantly Catholic cultures, Christian metal is rooted in evangelical Protestantism, beginning as a means of evangelism among the non-Christian metal scene.
-Over the years the focus changed because of the increased secularization of Christianity in the West during the 1990s.
+Over the years, the focus changed because of the increased secularization of Christianity in the West during the 1990s.
 Moberg (2008) notes that the current scene seems to have very little interest in evangelism, especially in Northern Europe.
 Instead, it is argued that the current Christian metal music scene ultimately provides its core members with important resources for the shaping of an alternative and complementary form of religious expression and practice and an alternative Christian identity.
-Thus, Moberg states that Christian metal serves four main purposes: an alternative form of religious expression and identity; as a legitimate form of religious expression; as an effective means of evangelism and fighting and standing up for the Christian faith; as a positive alternative to non-Christian metal.
+Thus, Moberg states that Christian metal serves four main purposes: as an alternative form of religious expression and identity; as a legitimate form of religious expression; as an effective means of evangelism and fighting and standing up for the Christian faith; and as a positive alternative to non-Christian metal.

-In a 2006 interview with HM Magazine, Steve Rowe of Mortification, one of the best known figures in the scene, implies that evangelism is of secondary importance and that Christian metal should first and foremost bring "spiritual encouragement" for its Christian listeners.
+In a 2006 interview with HM Magazine, Steve Rowe of Mortification, one of the best known figures in the scene, implied that evangelism is of secondary importance and that Christian metal should first and foremost bring "spiritual encouragement" for its Christian listeners.
 Moberg (2006) suspects that Christian metal music may suggest dissatisfaction with traditional forms of worship among today's young Christians: "They may not feel comfortable with just going to church and singing hymns, they need an alternative means to express the same faith."
 Apart from evangelism, Christian metal may also provide a means "to get away from the image of Christianity as something rigid and boring".